jcjohnson/cnn-benchmarks/README.md

 (8 cores each plus hyperthreading means 32 threads) and 64GB RAM running Ubuntu 14.04 with the CUDA 8.0 Release Candidate.

+We benchmark all models with a minibatch size of 16 and an image size of 224 x 224;
+this allows direct comparisons between models, and allows all but the ResNet-200 model to run on the GTX 1080, which has only 8GB of memory.

 The following models are benchmarked:

 |Network|Layers|Top-1 error|Top-5 error|Speed (ms)|Citation|